Orang-utan/ts-boilerplate/README.md

 # TS-Canvas

-A collaborative online drawing canvas using TypeScript, Socket.io, and SSE's
+A collaborative online drawing canvas using TypeScript, Socket.io, and SSE's.